 You don't need to pay an arm and a leg at a fancy restaurant in order to enjoy sea scallops.
-Scallops can be prepared easily at home using nothing more than a sturdy skillet, cooking oil, sea salt, a little garlic, and perhaps some butter.
-In addition, you don't need to have access to fresh seafood in order to make a delicious scallop meal - simply go to the freezer section of your local grocery store and pick up a bag of frozen scallops.
-Once you get the hang of cooking scallops on the stovetop, you can get creative with flavors and sauces, and/or try bacon-wrapped scallops in order to take your seafood experience to the next level.
+Scallops can be prepared easily at home using nothing more than a sturdy skillet, cooking oil, sea salt, a little garlic and maybe some butter.
+This is one seafood feast that doesn't hinge on having a fresh catch; a bag of frozen scallops from your grocery store's freezer section will thaw and cook beautifully.
+Once you get the hang of cooking scallops on the stovetop, you can get creative with flavors and sauces, or try bacon-wrapped scallops to take your seafood experience to the next level.

 Things You'll Need

 12-ounce bag frozen sea scallops

 If using freshly thawed sea scallops, skip to Step 2.